TLS10GC-IP Reference Design

 Description |

-This function receives URL as string input and validate URL.
+This function receives URL as string input and validates URL.
 If URL is valid, HTTP GET command will be sent and display receiving result. |

 command> myPOST https://ip:port/upload/pattern/length

-port represent server’s port number
+port represents server’s port number

-pattern represent data pattern
+pattern represents the data pattern

-length represent data length in byte
+length represents the data length in byte

-6) Monitor remaining data pattern length (USER_TX_PATT_LEN_REG).
+6) Monitors remaining data pattern length (USER_TX_PATT_LEN_REG).

-Table 3-7 myPOST function
+Table 7 myPOST function

-int myPOST(unsigned char *urlStr) |
+int myPOST(unsigned char *urlstr) |

 |